jeanjacquesstleroux/P8_Bipartite_Graphs/README.md

 ## :rocket: Getting Started

 Before using this code, make sure you have the necessary software and dependencies installed.
-You may need **Python** installed on your system, but **MATLAB** was used for preliminary/scrap work.
+You need **Python** installed on your system, but **MATLAB** was used for preliminary/scrap work, specifically on creating an unrelated algorithm to help understand the usage of adjacency matrices in bipartite graphs.

 Within **Python**, you will need the following packages:
 - NumPy
 - NetworkX
 - Matplotlib (for visualization)

-## :computer: Usage

-Provide instructions on how to use the code, including any setup, configuration, or examples if applicable.

 ## :handshake: Contributing